 During the 2015 playoffs, the Triplets continued their offensive mastery.
 Kucherov was third in the NHL with 10 playoff goals, trailing only linemate, Johnson and Patrick Kane of the Chicago Blackhawks.
 He was tied with Kane for the 4th most assists with 12 and had one less point that Johnson and Kane for total points in the playoffs.

-Kucherov himself had 29 goals and 36 assists last season.
+Kucherov himself had 29 goals and 36 assists in 2015.
 Talk about setting the bar high for yourself.
 So, what does the now 22 year-old Kucherov do?
 He is currently second on the team in goals behind Steven Stamkos with 24 and should finish with a career high of about 32.
 He is second on the team in assists behind Victor Hedman with 25 and should finish near his career high of 36.
 He is first on the team in points with 49 and has an outside chance of eclipsing the 70 point total for the season.

 There is still room for Kucherov to improve his game.
 Tampa Bay fans have seen tremendous gains in his defensive work especially in the neutral zone.
 His puck handling skills have continued to amaze and the confidence he shows in his shot grows with each game.
 He may not be a household name outside of Tampa but Kucherov has made significant progress in his game and before too long should be a perennial all-star in the NHL.